francis-clairicia/EasyNetwork/docs/source/_include/sync-async-variants.rst

    * Asynchronous API with ``async def`` functions, using an asynchronous framework to perform I/O operations.

-     All asynchronous API examples assume that you are using :py:mod:`asyncio`.
+     All asynchronous API examples assume that you are using :mod:`asyncio`.

      .. todo::